We’re very excited about the presenters that will be here in Boise at our event in May 2014.

 Stacy Ennis is a book and magazine editor, writer, book coach, and speaker, as well as the author of The Editor’s Eye: A Practical Guide to Transforming Your Book from Good to Great.
 Stacy was the founding managing editor of a lifestyle magazine and later became the executive editor of Healthy Living Made Simple, a Sam’s Club magazine that reaches over 8 million readers.
 Her role at the publication involved writing around 50 percent of the magazine’s content, including a cover feature on Oprah Winfrey and Deepak Chopra.
 She now works with a wide range of clients, from celebrities and corporate clients to independent authors and small book presses and also ghostwrites magazine articles, web content, and books, often reaching national and international audiences.

 Christy writes for The Urban Liaison magazine and is the Idaho coordinator for National Novel Writing Month.
-Her first book, Finding Joy in the Midst of Autism is set to release February 2014.
-As a ghostwriter she has written over a thousand blog posts, press releases, and book blurbs.
+Her first book, Finding Joy in the Midst of Autism is set to release March 2014.
 She owns several businesses and one of her companies, My Social Media Ghost, teaches authors how to effectively build their brand and platform via social media.